nus-cs2030/1718-s2/docs/lec06.md

 Trying to assign anything other than the two predefined event type to `eventType` would result in compilation error.
 Remember, an error caught at compile time is much better than an error caught during run time, so this is good!

+!!! note "In other languages"
+    Enumerated types like `enum` are common in other langauges, including procedural languages like C.  But, `enum` in Java is more powerful, as seen below.

 ### Enum's Fields and Methods
 Each constant of an enum type is actually an instance of the enum class and is a field in the enum class declared with `public static final`.